Keyword for this page: Retirement

 The retirement system calculates your benefits as if you were actually going to retire, but holds your monthly retirement benefit for up to 60 months in an interest-earning account while you continue working.
 The 60 months of monthly benefits accumulate, and when you do stop working and retire, you receive the accumulated DROP amount, in addition to receiving your monthly retirement benefit for your years of service.
 Read more at the FRS DROP webpage.

-Note: Effective for new participants enrolling in DROP on and after July 1, 2011, the new annual interest rate on DROP accounts is 1.3%.
+Note: The annual interest rate on DROP accounts is 1.3%.

-Create your Online Services Account to access retirement information including your service credit, salary history, and current beneficiary information.
-You can also calculate a DROP Accumulation estimate based on a DROP entry month of your choice.
-If you decide not to access your FRS Online Services Account, manually calculate an estimate of your DROP Accumulation here.
+Create your New User ID to view your Online Services Account to access retirement information including service credit, salary history, and current beneficiary information.
+You can also calculate a DROP Accumulation estimate based on a DROP entry month of your choice. .

-When you enroll in DROP, you must state a separation date.
-The DROP Calendar allows you to easily determine your DROP termination date, based on your DROP start date (if that you have the maximum 60 months of DROP eligibility*).
+When you enroll in DROP, you must state a separation/retirement/exit date.
+The DROP Calendar allows you to easily determine your DROP exit date, based on your DROP start date (if you have the maximum 60 months of DROP eligibility*).
 Using this calendar will help you avoid selecting an invalid DROP termination or exit date.

 * Some non-instructional employees may be eligible for fewer months in DROP due to a "late start."
-For more information, see the latest version of the DROP Brochure.
+For more information, see the latest version of the DROP Guide.

 Vacation Leave - Employees on a 12-month work schedule have the option to contribute a limited amount of accrued vacation leave toward their DROP annual salary calculation.